mysql-monitoring

 The metrics will include statistics into query execution times/throughput/cache utilization, active/aborted connections, InnoDB storage/buffer pool usage/transactions/locks, replication lag/delay, db commands, and many more!

-See the official GitHub repository for more configuration options and a full list of metrics returned by the MySQL plugin.
+For more configuration options and a complete list of metrics returned by the MySQL plugin, see the official GitHub repository.

 Use Hosted Graphite by MetricFire to Create Custom Dashboards and Alerts

 MetricFire provides a monitoring platform that enables you to gather, visualize, analyze, and alert on metrics from sources such as servers, databases, networks, devices, and applications.
-By utilizing MetricFire, you can effortlessly identify problems and optimize resources from within your infrastructure.
-Hosted Graphite by MetricFire takes away the burden of self-hosting your monitoring solution, allowing you more time and freedom to work on your most important tasks.
+Using MetricFire, you can effortlessly identify problems and optimize resources within your infrastructure.
+Hosted Graphite by MetricFire removes the burden of self-hosting your monitoring solution, allowing you more time and freedom to work on your most important tasks.

 Once you have signed up for a Hosted Graphite account and used the above steps to configure your server with the Telegraf Agent, metrics will be forwarded, timestamped, ingested, and aggregated into the Hosted Graphite backend.

-They will be sent and stored in the Graphite format of: metric.name.path <numeric-value> <unix-timestamp>, which provides a tree-like data structure and makes them easy to query.
+They will be sent and stored in the Graphite format of metric.name.path <numeric-value> <unix-timestamp> provides a tree-like data structure and makes them easy to query.

-You can locate these metrics in your Hosted Graphite account, and use them to build custom Alerts and Grafana dashboards.
+These metrics can be found in your Hosted Graphite account, where you can use them to build custom Alerts and Grafana dashboards.

 Create Dashboards in Hosted Graphite's Hosted Grafana